simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

 It is necessary to collect and compile all the expedition material.
 This may take a long time.
 George, the Doctor, N. V., and P. K. are also preparing their notes.
 Our fellow-travelers will quickly scatter---one to China, one to Italy, one to Australia.
 Everywhere they will recall the inexpressible beauty of the Himalayas.
 Our way led from the Himalayas, and back to them.
 Majestic is Karakorum and the icy kingdom of Sasser.
-Beautiful is Kunlun.
+Beautiful is Kwen lun.
 Fantastic is T'ian Shan---celestial mountains.
 Broad in sweep is Altai.
 Decorative is Nan shang.
 Austere is Angar Dakchin.
 But all these are only the preface to the unutterable grandeur of the Himalayas.

 - - - - -

-In the Himalayas the great Vedanta was crystallized.
+In the Himalayas was crystallized the great Vedanta.
 In the Himalayas Buddha became exalted in spirit.
 The very air of the Himalayas is penetrated with spiritual tension---the true Maitreya Sanga.

 - - - - -